 This retinol from PCA Skin claims to alleviate breakouts and lighten acne scarring thanks to powerhouse ingredients like vitamin A, C, and lactic acid.
 It also balances oil production thanks to witch hazel.

 This overnight anti-aging cream uses retinol to fade lines and wrinkles while also hydrating the skin with shea butter.

-Shani Darden's celebrity-favorite retinol (both Jessica Alba and Rosie Huntington-Whiteley use it) more than lives up to its hype by fading sunspots, scars, and diminishing the appearance of wrinkles.
+This gentle formula of Shani Darden's original celebrity-favorite retinol (both Jessica Alba and Rosie Huntington-Whiteley use it) more than lives up to its hype by fading sunspots, scars, and diminishing the appearance of wrinkles.